Corporate Governance Guidelines

 - BOARD AND COMMITTEE MEETINGS

 Board meetings are scheduled in advance at appropriate intervals throughout the year.
 In addition to regularly scheduled Board meetings, additional Board meetings may be called upon proper notice at any time to address specific needs of Thomson Reuters.
 The Board may also take action from time to time by unanimous written consent.
 A Board meeting may be called by the Chairman, any Deputy Chairman, the Chief Executive Officer or any two directors.

-Board meetings are held in a manner and at a location determined by the Chairman and meetings of each committee are held in a manner and at a location determined by the committee chair.
+Board meetings are held in a manner and at a location or virtually, as determined by the Chairman and meetings of each committee are held in a manner and at a location or virtually, as determined by the committee chair.
 The Board generally meets at least once a year at the offices of one of Thomson Reuters businesses so that directors may meet operating management and develop a deeper understanding of a particular business group.

 Committee chairs establish the agenda for each committee meeting.
 Any committee member may propose the inclusion of items on the agenda or at any committee meeting raise subjects that are not on the agenda for the meeting.